 The goal of this tool is to allow the user to specify their relative concern on two issues: animal welfare and climate change.
 The tool ranks animal species according to the harm induced by their consumption while taking into accord the user’s values.
 This ranking could be used to decide which animal products should be replaced with plant-based products.

 Rankings based on welfare have been developed previously by various individuals and groups such as Peter Hurford, Brian Tomasik, Charity Entrepreneurship and Dominik Peters.
 This tool is a minor extension of the work of Dominik Peters that also considers emissions in addition to welfare.
 I want to thank Dominik for kindly providing the data and methodology that he used.

-I calculated the amount of produce required for 2000 kcal of energy using data from nutritiondata.self.com.
-In the cases of “dairy cow”, “caged hen” and “cage-free hen” it is meant consuming dairy or eggs.
+I calculated the amount of produce required for 2000 kcal of energy using data from the FoodData Central website of the US Department of Agriculture.
 Of course different preparations from the same animal can have varying nutritional value but for the sake of simplicity one value is used per species.
-The same energy value was used for caged hen and cage-free hen eggs.
-Likewise with broiler and slow-growing broiler meat.

 Let designate the suffering subscale score of species .
 Let designate the average lifespan of an animal in hours, weight of produce per animal and weight of produce required for 2000 kcal of energy.
 The basic score is the number of hours suffered on a farm to produce 2000 kcal of produce:

 There are some issues with this basic approach.
 For example, our confidence in different species being sentient varies.
 If we just account for hours lived to produce 2000 kcal then the harm of consuming smaller species will dominate.
 But the user of the tool might have low confidence in shrimp being sentient and we want to account for that.